kristapsdz/oconfigure/README.md

 The source, which must include `config.h` as the first inclusion, may then use the CPP variable `HAVE_FEATURE`.
 In this case this would be `HAVE_PLEDGE`.
+If not found, it provides a compatibility function.

 ```c
 #include "config.h"